The objectives of the PCI strategy in numbers for monitoring and evaluating progress towards established goals

 Coordination: Andressa Ribeiro | Easth Innovation Institute

-In 2021, members are expected to confirm their participation.
-If your institution is interested in participating in this Committee, please disclose your interest through our email: This email address is being protected from spambots.
-You need JavaScript enabled to view it.
+In 2024, members are expected to confirm their participation.
+If your institution is interested in participating in this Committee, please disclose your interest through our email:

 In the end of 2016, within the scope of the PCI Strategy’s State Committee, there was a proposal to create a Working Group to monitor the goals, which became the starting point for the current PCI Monitoring Committee.
 The Working Group defined that the PCI would evaluate the evolution of its goals annually and would publish the results in a report.